TaakoOfficial/TaakosCogs/Paranoia/README.md

 - Players must allow DMs from server members for questions to be delivered
 - The bot needs permission to send messages and add reactions
 - Minimum Red Discord Bot version: 3.4.0
+## Tupperbox Integration

+This cog includes full support for roleplay communities that use Tupperbox!
+When Tupperbox integration is enabled:

+- **Automatic Detection**: The bot automatically detects when players are using Tupperbox proxies
+- **Character Preservation**: Game results show both the character name and real player for clarity
+- **Seamless Experience**: Players can participate normally through their proxy characters
+- **Easy Toggle**: Server administrators can enable/disable this feature as needed

+### How Tupperbox Support Works

+1. **Enable Integration**: Use `[p]paranoia tupperbox true` to enable Tupperbox support
+2. **Play Normally**: Players can join games and submit answers using their proxy characters
+3. **Clear Results**: Game results display both "[Character Name] (Real Player)" for transparency
+4. **Automatic Fallback**: If proxy detection fails, the system gracefully falls back to normal operation

+### Tupperbox Commands

+- `[p]paranoia tupperbox` - Check current Tupperbox integration status
+- `[p]paranoia tupperbox true` - Enable Tupperbox integration
+- `[p]paranoia tupperbox false` - Disable Tupperbox integration

+**Note**: Only server moderators can toggle Tupperbox integration settings.

 ## Privacy & Data